Yeomen Warders

 The Yeomen Warders of His Majesty's Royal Palace and Fortress the Tower of London, and Members of the Sovereign's Body Guard of the Yeoman Guard Extraordinary, popularly known as the Beefeaters, are ceremonial guardians of the Tower of London.
-In principle they are responsible for looking after any prisoners in the Tower and safeguarding the British crown jewels.
+In principle they are the palace guard, responsible for looking after any prisoners in the Tower, and safeguarding the British crown jewels.
 They have also conducted guided tours of the Tower since the Victorian era.

 All warders are retired from the British Armed Forces and must be former warrant officers with at least 22 years of service.
 They must also hold the Long Service and Good Conduct Medal.
 The garrison consists of 32 (formerly 37) Yeomen Warders and one Chief Warder.

-Although the Yeomen Warders are often referred to as Yeomen of the Guard, a distinct corps of Royal Bodyguards of the British monarch, they are in fact a separate entity within this guard.
+Although the Yeomen Warders are often referred to as Yeomen of the Guard, a distinct corps of Royal Bodyguards of the British monarch, the Yeomen Warders are in fact a separate entity but share with them the nickname, "Beefeaters".

 Etymology of Beefeater

 The name Beefeater is of uncertain origin, with various proposed derivations.
 The term was common as early as the 17th century as a slang term for the English in general.
-The earliest connection to the Royal Household came as a reference to the Yeomen of the Guard by Cosimo III de' Medici, Grand Duke of Tuscany, who frequented the Court in 1669.
+The earliest connection to the Royal Household came as a reference to the Yeomen of the Guard by Cosimo III de' Medici, Grand Duke of Tuscany, who visited the Court in 1669.
 In referring to the Yeomen of the Guard, he stated, "A very large ration of beef is given to them daily at the court, and they might be called Beef-eaters".
 The Beefeater name was carried over to the Yeomen Warders, due to the two corps' outward similarities and the Yeoman Warders' more public presence.
 Beefeaters also commonly produced and consumed broths made of beef, which were described as rich and hearty.
 These broths were known, at the time, as bef or beffy.

 While this is the most-cited etymology, including by the Corps themselves, some etymologists have noted the term's similarity to hláf-æta, the Old English term for a menial servant, lit. "loaf-eater", the counterpart of hlaford "loaf-warden" and hlæfdige, which became "lord" and "lady" respectively.
 Claims that the name derives from buffetier (an Old French term meaning "a waiter or servant" at a sideboard) are often mentioned, since one role of Beefeaters was to attend the king at meals.
 However, Skeat in An Etymological Dictionary of the English Language (published 1879–1882), concludes that there is "not the faintest tittle of evidence" for this conjecture.
 Other reliable sources also indicate that buffetier is unlikely to have been the source of the word.